dev-tigmansh/library-manage/README.md

 (or whatever you've named the file), and follow the on-screen menu.

-//  Notes/things to keep in mind
+//  Notes/things to keep in mind:

 - Book IDs are expected to be whole numbers — entering text where an ID is expected will crash the program, since there's no input validation.
 - Issuing/returning is matched purely by Book ID, so IDs should be unique when adding new books (the program doesn't currently check for duplicates).
 - Data isn't saved anywhere — once you exit, everything resets back to the original three books next time you run it.

-// Possible improvements
+// Possible improvements:

 - Input validation (e.g., handling non-numeric IDs gracefully instead of crashing).
 - Checking for duplicate IDs when adding a book.